chenyo-17/chenyo-17.github.io/_posts/2022-10-31-emacs-remote.md

 ---
 title: "Use remote language server on Tramp on emacs"
 date: 2022-10-31 13:00:00 +0200
-categories: emacs
+categories: tool
-tags: remote-deploy lsp
+tags: emacs tramp
 ---

 In my lecture I need the ssh access and write exercises there because my own laptop does not have the required environments.